 FRIDAY EVENING

-If you're a race fan, catch Friday night racing at Williams Grove Speedway.
-The schedule on September 22 will feature the 410 Sprints World of Outlaws Tune-Up and the 358 Sprints Hoosier Diamond Series (tickets required).
+Music fans can enjoy a concert by the Nicks in Time: The Stevie Nicks Concert Experience at the Carlisle Theatre, and racing fans can catch Friday night racing at Williams Grove Speedway.
+The schedule on September 26 features the 410 Sprints World of Outlaws Tune-Up and the 358 Sprints Championship Night.
+And, as always, kids 12 and under are free.

 The comfortable weather in early fall is ideal for al fresco dining.
-With over 300 restaurants in Cumberland Valley, you'll find varying cuisine types, including Belgium, Japanese, Nepalese, Thai, and more, mixed with favorite American classics.
+With over 300 restaurants in Cumberland Valley, you'll find a wide range of cuisines, including Belgian, Japanese, Nepalese, Thai, and more, mixed with favorite American classics.
 Pictured: Dockside Willies

 SATURDAY MORNING

 On the West Shore, check out the West Shore Farmer's Market.
 This 60,000-ft facility is home to 50 vendors selling a delectable and delightful array of produce, meats, cheeses, spices, and baked goods.
-If you have time, check out the upstairs shops for home decor, gifts, clothing, and more.
-Or, check out the Dillsburg Farmers' Market, the Downtown Shippensburg Market, New Cumberland's Farmers' Market on 4th, and the Farmers' Market on the Lawn in Newville.
-The seasonal open-air markets feature locally-grown produce, baked goods, and other delightful treats.
+If you have time, browse the upstairs shops for home decor, gifts, clothing, and more.

 Although it's not a bakery, Fay's Country Kitchen in Carlisle is a crowd-pleaser.
 This vintage cafe serves breakfast and lunch in a Coca-Cola-themed dining room.
 Diners will be delighted by the massive pancake menu, showcasing seasonal flavors like pumpkin spice topped with homemade whipped cream.
 Be sure to bring cash, as they do not accept credit cards.